GDPR - Privacy notice

 The school has appointed Veritau Ltd to be its Data Protection Officer (DPO).
 The role of the DPO is to ensure that the school is compliant with GDPR and to oversee data protection procedures.
 Veritau’s contact details are:

 The categories of information that we collect, hold and share include the following:

-- Personal information of students and their family members e.g. name, student number, DOB and address
+- Personal information of pupils and their family members e.g. name, pupil number, DOB and address

 - Educational attainment

 - Attendance information